-Who Is Dua Lipa's Boyfriend?
-All The Latest Rumours About Who The 'New Rules' Star Is Dating
+Who Is Dua Lipa's Boyfriend Isaac Carew And How Long Has He Dated The 'Swan Song' Singer?

-Dua Lipa is one of the hottest artists on the planet right now, so it make sense that there are plenty of people who wanna know exactly who she's dating.
-So here's everything we know about Dua's current relationship status...
+Dua Lipa is one of the hottest artists right now, so it makes sense that people are curious about her boyfriend and who she's dating, including her current boyfriend Isaac Carew.
+Here's everything we know about Dua's current relationship status...

 Like you, we absolutely love us some Dua Lipa.
-Whether she's owning it on stage performing one of her incredible hits like 'New Rules' or bossing it on Instagram rocking the coolest outfits, she's just a winner.
+Whether she's owning it on stage performing one of her incredible hits like 'One Kiss' or bossing it on Instagram rocking the coolest outfits, she's a winner.

-Given how amazing she is (plus she's super gorgeous too), Dua always has her fair share of romantic hopefuls looking on, but what is going on with her relationship status right now?
+Given how amazing she is (plus she's super gorgeous too), Dua always has her fair share of romantic hopefuls looking on, but what is going on with her relationship status right now, and who is her on-off boyfriend Isaac Carew?
+We've got you covered.

 > 9 Dua Lipa GIFs That Perfectly Sum Up The Stages Of Your Ex Texting You

-Is Dua Lipa Dating Calvin Harris?
+Did Dua Lipa Date Calvin Harris?

-With Dua Lipa remaining young, free and single, it's no surprise that she's once again been linked with one of the hunkiest stars in the music industry.
-Calvin Harris is apparently set to record a new track with the 22 year old and it's claimed that the musical link up could also be a romantic one.
+During Dua Lipa's break with Isaac, she was linked with one of the hunkiest stars in the music industry.
+Calvin Harris collaborated with Dua on the hit single 'One Kiss', and it was claimed that the musical link up could have also been a romantic one.

-A source recently revealed, “Dua Lipa and [previous boyfriend] Isaac went separate ways and she’s moving on.
+A source at the time revealed, “Dua Lipa and [previous boyfriend] Isaac went separate ways and she’s moving on.
 She’s been working in the same circles as Calvin and is a big fan.
 He’s the collaboration she’s really wanted, although she’s had her eye on lots of big names."

 One tabloid even revealed that Dua had claimed she was heading to LA and had a “specific song in mind for a specific person” but that she wanted to “create a relationship with them first”.
 So we'll have to wait and see what happens here!

-Did Dua Lipa Date Jack Whitehall?
+Did Dua Lipa and Jack Whitehall date?

 After presenting the BRIT Awards in February 2018, Jack Whitehall was romantically linked to Dua Lipa following reports of them getting close at an awards afterparty emerged.